Job Title: Executive Director

 Education & Experience

-Required: BA degree in urban planning, public administration, accounting, business, real estate or related field, a minimum of four years non-profit and/or community development management experience.
+Required: BA degree in urban planning, public administration, accounting, business, real estate or related field and a minimum of four years project management experience with a real estate development firm or related business.
 Employment experience may be considered when the candidate does not possess a formal degree or a degree in the listed fields above.

-Desired Qualifications: Community planning and contract management experience; Knowledge of, or experience with, issues confronting of low-income communities and families.
-Experience managing a non-profit organization, fundraising and grant management.
-Familiarity with the Lima community, neighborhoods, building codes and City Housing services.
-Knowledge of real estate transactions and bank mortgage loan processes as well as established relationships with key stakeholders are also desirable.
+Desired Qualifications: Community planning and contract management experience; knowledge of, or experience with, issues confronting adults with disabilities and their and families.
+Familiarity with the community, neighborhoods, building codes and city departments.

 The employee must occasionally lift and/or move up to 10 - 40 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.

-The annual salary range is $70,000 to $85,000 based on experience and qualifications.
-LCIC offers employees the following benefits:
+Compensation: The annual salary range is based on experience and qualifications.
+3603 LLC offers employees the following benefits:

 Dental and Vision Plan